chili-epfl/FROG/README.md

 * Learn Meteor framework with React: https://www.meteor.com/tutorials/react/creating-an-app

-* Use `./run_and_watch_all.sh` to automatically have packages rebuilt after editing them (otherwise your changes will not be picked up by Meteor)
+* Use `npm start watchAll` to automatically have packages rebuilt after editing them (otherwise your changes will not be picked up by Meteor) (more details [here](https://github.com/chili-epfl/FROG/wiki/Development-workflow-and-tools))
 * Note that we use `yarn` extensively.
-In all other directories than in the main `./frog` application, you should only use `yarn add` to install packages (not `npm install --save`).
-In `./frog`, you should use `meteor npm install --save`.
-If you see lot's of error messages about missing dependencies etc, commit your changes to Git, and run `git reset --hard; git clean -fdx;
-  ./initial_setup.sh` from the root directory again.
-(This will remove any changes not committed to Git!)
+Unfortunately, we currently need to symlink all the packages from the root `node_modules` directory into `frog/`, because of a problem with Meteor.
+This means that the best way to add or update a dependency is to directly edit the `package.json` file in question, and rerun `git clean -fdx; ./initial_setup.sh`.
+We're working on improving this.

 * In development mode, you can use the URL shorthand `<host>?login={user}` to automatically login as a given user (which will be automatically created if it does not yet exist).
-For example, `http://localhost:3000?login=peter`, will open the student view logged in as peter.
+For example, `http://localhost:3000/<slug>?login=peter`, will open the student view logged in as peter.
 The user 'teacher' has access to the graph editor and the teacher orchestration dashboard.
+If you want to see the "projector mode", you log in like `<host>/projector/<slug>?login=teacher`.
+The slug is displayed once you create a new session.
-* However, if you open a number of windows in the same browser, they will all be logged in as the latest user, because of cookies.
+* If you open a number of windows in the same browser, they will all be logged in as the latest user, because of cookies.
 A way around this is to add entries like this in /etc/hosts: